Chattanooga Police Department: History and racial relations

 The police department dates from 1852 and has evolved over the decades.
 The CPD made Chattanooga one of the first major Southern cities to have black police officers starting in 1883.
 However, the police officers were subsequently removed from the force and reintroduced on a permanent basis on August 11, 1948.
 The seven officers, including Officers Thaddeus Arnold, Singer Askins, W.B.
 Baulridge, C.E.
 Black, Morris Glenn, Arthur Heard, and Thomas Patterson, were initially restricted to walking beats in black neighborhoods.
 In 1960, black police officers were authorized to patrol all neighborhoods and arrest white citizens.
 Therefore, the Chattanooga Police Department integrated decades earlier than most other Southern police departments.

 In the 169 year history of the Chattanooga Police, 24 officers and 1 K9 have died serving the citizens of Chattanooga.

-Uniformed Services
+Uniformed services

-The Uniformed Services Bureau is commanded by an Assistant Chief, and includes the Patrol Division and Special Operations Division, both under the command of a Captain, with Lieutenants and Sergeants acting and unit and shift commanders.
+The Uniformed Services Bureau is commanded by an assistant chief, and includes the Patrol Division and Special Operations Division, both under the command of a captain, with lieutenants and sergeants acting and unit and shift commanders.

-Investigative Services
+Investigative services

-The Investigative Services Bureau is commanded by an Assistant Chief, and includes the Property Crimes and Major Crimes units, the Criminal Investigations Division, the Special Investigations unit, and the Intelligence/Computer Crimes unit.
+The Investigative Services Bureau is commanded by an assistant chief, and includes the Property Crimes and Major Crimes units, the Criminal Investigations Division, the Special Investigations unit, and the Intelligence/Computer Crimes unit.

-Administration & Support Services
+Administration and support services

 The Administration & Support Services Bureau is commanded by an assistant chief, and includes a number of support and civilian units, including the technology director, training and recruiting division, operational support division, technical services division, budget/finance director, and the fleet, facilities, and security director.